williamholland/vmdebootstrap/doc/overview.rst

  --pkglist             Output a list of package names installed inside the image.
                        Useful if you need to track the relevant source packages used inside the image for licence compliance.
+ --dry-run             Do not build, just test that the options are valid.

 Configuration files and settings
 ********************************